-4. THE ADMINISTRATION
+4. The Administration

 The President, the chief executive officer of the Institute, is elected annually by the Board of Regents.
-The powers of the President are those ordinarily implied by the office and are stipulated in The Policy Manual of the Board of Regents">https://example.com/html/> The Policy Manual of the Board of Regents
+The powers of the President are those ordinarily implied by the office and are stipulated in The Policy Manual of the Board of Regents (Section 2.5).

-(Section 204).
 By the nature of the office, the President is the chief spokesperson of the Institute and has the ultimate responsibility for defining goals, for taking administrative action, and for creating public understanding.
 The President utilizes the judgments of the Faculty and also seeks outside evaluations by organizations and scholars of acknowledged competence.
 The President ensures that Faculty and student views, including dissenting views, are presented through the Chancellor to the Board of Regents in those areas and on those issues where responsibilities are shared.
 The President confers all degrees, presides at Commencement ceremonies, and authorizes the issuance of all diplomas and certificates.

-As provided in the policies of the Board of Regents (Policy Manual, Section 204), the President is the Chair of whatever legislative bodies the Faculty establishes and is ex officio a member of all committees, councils, or boards.
+As provided in the policies of the Board of Regents (Policy Manual, Section 2.5), the President is the Chair of whatever legislative bodies the Faculty establishes and is ex officio a member of all committees, councils, or boards.
 Recommendations for all appointments, reappointments, promotions, and dismissals of members of the Administration and the Corps of Instruction are made by the President or the President's designees annually to the Board of Regents through the Chancellor.
 The President identifies and defines the responsibilities of other members of the Administration who, serving at the President's discretion, guide and direct other functions necessary to this complex academic institution.
 Through memoranda and organizational charts, the President advises the Institute of organizational changes and shifts in the responsibilities of members of the Administration.
 Hereafter in these Statutes, members of the Administration will be referred to as Administrators.

-5. THE FACULTY
+5. The Faculty